Air Zimbabwe: Financial turmoil and service disruption

 In May 2017 Air Zimbabwe was added to the list of air carriers banned in the European Union as a result of not meeting EU safety standards.

 As of July 2017, Air Zimbabwe's debts were estimated to be US$330 million.
 On 8 June 2018, it was reported that Air Zimbabwe has debts of more than $300 million and can no longer fly to most destinations due to threats by debtors to impound its aircraft.
 With mounting debt and only three of its aircraft operational, the airline was put under administration on 6 October 2018.

 On 26 March 2020, the airline was forced to suspend all flights indefinitely due to the COVID-19 pandemic.
-The airline was subsequently forced to put all employees on unpaid leave and is in the process of creating a post-pandemic masterplan.
+The airline was subsequently forced to put all employees on unpaid leave and was in the process of creating a post-pandemic masterplan.
+It returned to flying domestic routes in September and regional routes in October 2020.

+By March 2023, Air Zimbabwe reported clearing its debt to IATA, and was hoping to resume London-Harare flights.

 Corporate affairs

 Ownership and management

 Since March 2012 the airline has been operated through Air Zimbabwe Private Limited, which is wholly owned by the Zimbabwe Government, although there have long been plans to privatise the airline in some degree.

 Chipo Dyanda is the airline's chairwoman, as of July 2017.
 In October 2016, Simba Chikore was appointed to be the Chief Operating Officer (COO), amid much controversy and accusations of nepotism as he is also the son-in-law to Zimbabwean President Robert Mugabe.
+Captain Ripton Muzenda was appointed as the Chief Executive Officer (CEO) in late August 2016.
+He eventually, resigned 15 months after his appointment, ultimately suing the company for allegedly violating contract terms.
 Simba resigned from Air Zimbabwe in November 2017.